ITC-CRIB/user-manual/pages/software.rst

 Available packages
 ^^^^^^^^^^^^^^^^^^

-The list of all available system packages installed on the platform and their version is available :doc:`here <apt-packages>`.
+The list of all available system packages installed on the platform and their versions is available :doc:`here </pages/apt-packages>`.

 Unavailable packages
 ^^^^^^^^^^^^^^^^^^^^

-This is the list of the unavailable system packages.

 +------------------+------------------------------------------------------------------------------------+------------------------------------------+---------------+
 | Software         | Description                                                                        | Reason                                   | Alternative   |